bartolsthoorn/NVDSP/README.md

 // You call this inside the input or outputBlock: [audioManager setOutputBlock:^...
 ```

-Applying overall gain.
-Sample values (typically -1.0f ..
+## Applying overall gain.
+All sample values (typically -1.0f ..
 1.0f when not clipping) are multiplied by the gain value.
 ``` objective-c
 // import Novocaine.h and NVDSP.h
 NVDSP *generalDSP = [[NVDSP alloc] init];